| Information

 from that vantage point you can see the rest of the world going by and

 you become comfortable with that sense of detachment."
+The music

 also heightens yet another difference between above stairs and below